-Since the late 1990s, there had been many discussions around creating a meditation center for the East Bay.
+Since the late 1990s, there had been many discussions around creating a meditation center for the East Bay in the greater San Francisco Bay Area of California.
 Part of the challenge and vision was how to weave the multiplicity of needs from very diverse and multicultural groups of the East Bay.

 In 2001, a group incorporated as a nonprofit organization under the name of “East Bay Dharma Center.”
 During this time, many practitioners and teachers who are connected to the East Bay gave their input, vision, and energy.
 The first Board of Directors consisted of meditation teachers, community activists, interested members of sitting groups, and members of the Buddhist Peace Fellowship.
 Over the next few years, a few daylong retreats, fundraising events, and evening engagements were organized, led by well-known meditation teachers.